 The lighthouse is located on shore at Avery Point, at the east side of the Thames River entrance in Groton, Connecticut.
-Avery Point was originally named for an early settler to the area named Captain James Avery.
-For a long time the 73-acre site served as the huge estate of a wealthy industrialist named Morton F. Plant.
-Plant died in 1918, and in 1942 the land was sold to the state of Connecticut, which in turn handed it over to the Coast Guard.
-From 1942 to 1967 it was the site of the United States Coast Guard Training Center.
+Avery Point was originally named for an early settler in the area named Captain James Avery.
+For a long time, the seventy-three-acre site served as the huge estate of a wealthy industrialist named Morton F. Plant.
+Plant died in 1918, and in 1942 the land was sold to the State of Connecticut, which in turn handed it over to the Coast Guard.
+From 1942 to 1967, it was the site of the United States Coast Guard Training Center.

 In 1969, the land was returned to the State of Connecticut at no cost, and it became part of the University of Connecticut at Avery Point campus.
 Given the designation of Building #41 by the university, the former lighthouse building has been used as a physics laboratory and an air sampling station.

 By the late 1990s, the condition of the tower had deteriorated to the point where it was considered unsafe.
 Word got out to local residents, and APLS was formed to save the lighthouse.
 A petition drive gathered the signatures of over 19,000 people demanding the restoration and relighting of Avery Point Lighthouse.
 The University of Connecticut signed an agreement allowing APLS to work on the lighthouse.
 Funding came from a variety of sources, including the sale of over 2,000 personalized bricks to individual donors, to be part of a landscaped walkway around the base of the tower.
 Avery Point Lighthouse was added to the National Register of Historic Places in 2002.